 DNA/cDNA read mapping and normalization

 Mapping of DNA and cDNA reads to the assemblies was accomplished using Bowtie2 and the default stringent settings (46).
 Optical and PCR duplicates were then removed using Picard MarkDuplicates (http://broadinstitute.github.io/picard/).
 The remaining mappings were converted to idxstats format using Samtools (47) and the read counts per gene were tabulated.
 Discordant pair mappings were discarded and counts were then normalized to read length and gene length to give a per base report of gene coverage.
 Transcript abundance was then normalized to gene abundance to yield overall level of transcription for each gene.
 Reads contributed by C. difficile were removed from analysis using Bowtie2 against the C. difficile str.
-630 genome with settings allowing for up to 2 mismatches.X
+630 genome with settings allowing for up to 2 mismatches.

 Quantification of in vivo metabolite relative concentrations